Cwiiis/c_speech_features/README.md

 ### Differences to python_speech_features

 * c_speech_features only supports one datatype, which is defined at compile-time.
 Currently, this can be either 32-bit (float), or 64-bit (double). python_speech_features operates in 64-bit by default.
-* python_speech_features.sigproc functions are located directly on the c_speech_features module.
 * The `winfunc` parameter is an array instead of a function, and is expected to be as wide as necessary depending on context.

 ### Uses